RaresAnghel08/rmi-website/content/organisation/rules.md

 * Contestants submit solutions to the contest server via a web-based submission system running on that server.
 Each contestant will be assigned a username and a password for accessing the web application on the contest server.
 * Submissions are evaluated on the server.
 The software environment on the server is as close as possible to the environment on the contestant virtual machines.
-* The submission facility will accept C or C++ source files, verify that the program compiles and obeys the stated limits on program source size; the submission facility will then run the program on the task test cases (different from the ones given in the task description), enforcing the relevant run-time resource constraints, grade the solutions and report the results to the contestants.
+* The submission facility will accept C++ source files, verify that the program compiles and obeys the stated limits on program source size; the submission facility will then run the program on the task test cases (different from the ones given in the task description), enforcing the relevant run-time resource constraints, grade the solutions and report the results to the contestants.
 * For each task full feedback will be enabled.
 * For each task at most 20 submissions are allowed.
-* For each competition day at most 50 submissions are allowed, overall.
 * A wait period of one minute will be enforced between submissions from the same contestant, for the same task.

 The solution must terminate its execution normally in order to be graded.
 If the solution returns an error code different from zero, the contest system will consider that the solution had a runtime error and no points will be awarded for the corresponding test case.
-Therefore, solutions in C or C++ have to define the main function as ‘int main' and terminate the execution with ‘return 0' or ‘exit(0)'.

-**If a contestant submits more than one solution for the same task, the best submission will be graded at the end of the contest.**

 It is the responsibility of the contestants to submit their solutions to the contest system before the contest is finished.
 We advise the contestants to reserve enough time before the end of the contest to make sure that all of their solutions are submitted.

-Contestants may use the test interface of the contest system to run their submitted solutions on test data of their choice.
-Contestants may upload at most 50 tests per contest day, and at most 20 tests per task.
+Contestants are allowed to use the test interface of the contest system to run their submitted solutions on test data of their choice.
+However, due to technical reasons, there is no guarantee that the test interface works properly.

 ### Scoring